 Although acclaimed within artistic circles and studied in academia, Blast Theory has always been inspired by and concerned with popular culture.
 The company is unique in creating work that is conceptually sophisticated, thematically challenging, mentally, emotionally and physically demanding, while being accessible and indeed attractive to a vast range of audiences, crossing boundaries of nationality, age, gender and class.
 Blast Theory’s engagement with popular culture is key to its success.
-The company confronts its audiences with challenging social and political questions, which emerge through familiar formats and settings such as club nights, computer or one’s mobile phone.
+The company confronts its audiences with challenging social and political questions, which emerge through familiar formats and settings such as club nights, computer games or one’s mobile phone.
 This strategy lures audiences into the work with the promise of playful entertainment, averting the danger of alienating them by its conceptual complexity, technological mindset or political content.
 It is my belief that the company’s virtuosic merging of the sophisticated, innovative and challenging with the everyday, familiar and popular is the cause of its wide appeal in many different circles, including those audiences described as ‘hard to reach’.
 Blast Theory also owes its success to its use of digital and mobile telecommunication technologies, balancing technological innovation with user-friendly and intuitive low-tech solutions.
 Unconcerned with ‘showing off’ technological competences, Blast Theory uses emerging technology to focus on the art.
-As Rohan Gunatillake suggests, ‘It’s about time we gave the arts the chance to influence digital technology as much as the other way round’ (Gunatillake, 2013) Blast Theory succeed in employing technological innovation to advance art and social interaction and influence the way technology itself is being developed and applied.
+As Rohan Gunatillake suggests, ‘It’s about time we gave the arts the chance to influence digital technology as much as the other way round’ (Gunatillake, 2013).
+Blast Theory succeeds in employing technological innovation to advance art and social interaction and influence the way technology itself is being developed and applied.
 Gunatillake further argues that ‘we need more art that takes digital tools and digital thinking and uses it to express and curate beauty, meaning and debate’ (Gunatillake, 2013).
 To achieve this, we need more companies like Blast Theory.

 Key Works

 Gunmen Kill Three, 1991, London